Caesars Entertainment Corporation [CZR] – it’s time to buy. Check out key Indicators

 Caesars Entertainment Corporation [NASDAQ:CZR]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding Caesars Entertainment Corporation [CZR], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
+Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
+For Caesars Entertainment Corporation [CZR], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
 On average, stock market experts give CZR an Overweight rating.
-The average 12-month price forecast for this stock is $8.00, with the high estimate being $15.00, the low estimate being $7.00 and the median estimate amounting to $12.88.
-This is compared to its latest closing price of $7.88.
+This is compared to its latest closing price of $7.57.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Caesars Entertainment Corporation [CZR] is sitting at 3.57.
 This is compared to 1 month ago, when its average rating was 3.57.